 Upon power up the red LED will illuminate for 1s during which time the green LED will flash twice.
-The micro-controller now tests the RTC and logger memory.
-If an error is detected with the RTC or logger memory then the red LED will illuminate.
+The micro-controller now tests the external RTC and logger memory.
+If an error is detected with either the external RTC or logger memory then the red LED will illuminate.

-In addition, applying power will also raise an alarm ("Power On Reset"), this alarm can be removed by resetting the board by applying a brief short across the two reset pins located above the green LED or clearing the alarm in the iConfigure Control screen (F1).
-The red LED will then extinguish.
+In addition, applying power will also raise an alarm ("Power on reset"), this alarm can be removed by resetting the board by applying a brief short across the 2 reset pins located above the green LED or removing the alarm in the Control screen (F1), the red light will then extinguish.
 Current alarms may be viewed in the iConfigure Control screen.